VictorWissink/victorwissink.github.io/_features/01-about.md

 image: "/assets/images/victor.jpg"
 ---

-I'm an always-curious software engineer, digital designer and bread making aficionado.
+A software engineer and digital designer.

+Based in Berlin, I am currently working as a QA Engineer for Wire.

-Apart from that, I have experience playing in semi-professional bands, playing the drums, and like to go on long runs.
+Apart from that, I have experience playing in semi-professional bands and like to go on long runs.